-A highly nutritious green, garlic, beets, celery, cucumber, onions and herbs such as sage, dill and camomile.
-Due to kale being a part of the pest-prone cabbage family, it shouldn’t be planted alongside tomatoes, peppers, eggplant, strawberry, mustard, climbing beans and basil.
+A highly nutritious green, like garlic, beets, celery, cucumber, onions and herbs such as sage, dill and camomile.
+Due to kale being a part of the pest-prone cabbage family, it shouldn't be planted alongside tomatoes, peppers, eggplant, strawberry, mustard, climbing beans and basil.

 A good tip is to rotate planting kale with other crops, as it will help to avoid developing a clubroot infection.

 You should aim to plant kale so that it matures and is ready to pick while the weather is still cold.
 This means that in northern Australian locations, you could plant in early July whereas in southern regions, you could plant as late as September.